Methods of Financial Modelling – A Brief

 Credit Rating Model

-In this, the three-statement model is utilized and extended so as to prepare further projections, along with adding the future demand growth of the particular industry, their strength and quality management, quality of the collaterals provided by the borrower, existing loans, and other details which might be required by the lending agency or institution.
+In this, the three-statement model is utilised and extended so as to prepare further projections, along with adding the future demand growth of the particular industry, their strength and quality management, quality of the collaterals provided by the borrower, existing loans, and other details which might be required by the lending agency or institution.
 Using details, a credit score would be calculated, which is nothing but a weighted average of financial risk score, management risk score, business risk score, and industry risk score.

 And as stipulated before, this would also be used by Banks when they are lending money in accordance with the application made by a company, so as to ensure the legitimate borrowing potential of the company and also the applicable interest rate.